-Cap Liner Types
+Cap Liner Types and Functions

 An ideal general-purpose liner material, the compressible PE foam creates a stable seal.
 Read PE Liner Product Spotlight

 A pressure sensitive foam liner with one adhesive side that sticks to the container with the pressure used to secure the closure onto the container.
 When the closure is removed, the pressure sensitive liner remains on the top of the container.
 Read PS Liner Product Spotlight

 Once the liner has been removed, it cannot be reapplied to the container.

-Hermetic Seal - An induction liner creates an airtight seal to help prevent leakage.
+Creates an airtight seal to help prevent leakage

 Poly Vinyl Liners